Wandalen/wTools/module/core/former/plan.md

 *   This plan focuses exclusively on the unit variant aspect of enum formers.
 *   The "Expected Enum Former Behavior" rules (1a, 2a, 3a, 4a) are central to this plan.
 *   If `_manual.rs` files are missing for existing `_derive.rs`/`_only_test.rs` pairs, their creation will be part of the increment.
+*   **Identified Bug (Increment 3):** `former::Former` derive macro fails to compile when applied to enums with raw keyword identifiers (e.g., `r#fn`) as variants, causing "unparsable tokens" and errors on the input enum definition.
+This requires a more significant fix in `former_meta`.